cacciatc/rODenT/README.md

 What A Rodent Is Bad For
 ========================
-* Scurrying inside ODT documents with a new element in its dirty little mouth (or at least not supported at the moment).
+* Scurrying inside ODT documents with a new element in its dirty little mouth (or at least not supported at the moment.)
-*
+* Being predictable (API will probably change soon.)

+-C